platalytics/intel-edison-sdk/README.md

 Example

     $ ./deploy -i 192.168.1.X -u root -p arduino -s 22 -d KEY -f [url]

-This does everything in one go.
-Sets up protocol libraries and installs required dependencies on Arduino board.
-The next thing you need to do is to upload sketch program to your Arduino board.

 You can find example sketch programs in `examples/` folder.